tropiano4/tropiano-srg/README.md

 # LENT

-From https://airbrake.io/blog/python/python-best-practices: a README should "describe your project, define its purpose, and outline the basic functionality".
+This repository contains codes and files relevant to SRG work done by A.T.

 Description of each folder:

-* Figures contains figures organized chronologically by sub-folders "Month_Year" and a Python script "figures_functions.py" that has useful plotting oriented functions.
+* Figures contains research/results figures organized chronologically by sub-folders "Month_Year" and a Python script "figures_functions.py" that has useful plotting oriented functions.

 * Magnus_codes contains codes for Magnus evolving a Hamiltonian via the Wegner or relative kinetic energy generator.

 * Notes contains pdf notes relevant to some of the tools used in these codes.
 Add anything that does not qualify as a paper or presentation to this folder.
 Also contains sub-folders of LaTeX notes (e.g. the draft of our Magnus paper).

-* Papers contains all papers relevant to research (i.e. SRG papers, chiral EFT papers, etc.)
+* Papers contains all relevant papers and a .bib file for LaTeX citing purposes.

 * Potentials/vsrg_macos contains all Fortran and Perl codes used to create chiral NN potentials.
 See the README in this sub-directory for more information on how to generate potentials.
-Also stores the initial and evolved potentials and momentum arrays and a Python script for loading and saving called "load_save_potentials.py".
+Also stores the initial/evolved potentials, momentum and weights arrays, and a Python script for loading and saving called "load_save_potentials.py".

-* Presentations contains all the files used for presentations like the annual DNP or NUCLEI meetings.
+* Presentations contains all the files used for presentations for conferences or meetings.

 * SRG_codes contains codes for SRG evolving a Hamiltonian via the Wegner, relative kinetic energy, or block-diagonal generator.
 Also contains a unitary transformation function within "srg_unitary_transformation.py".